vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_proxy.md

 <pre>--https-proxy https://proxy.example.mycompany.org:443</pre>

+### No Proxy <a id="noproxy"></a>

+If you configure proxies, you can provide a list of URLs to exclude from proxying.

+#### Create VCH Wizard

+This option is not available in the Create Virtual Container Host wizard.

+#### vic-machine Option

+`--no-proxy`, no short name

+Specify any URLs to exclude from proxying in the  `--no-proxy` option, as a comma-separated list of host names, domain names, or a mixture of both.

+This option is available in vSphere Integrated Containers 1.4.3 and later.

+<pre>--no-proxy localhost,.example.com</pre>

 ## What to Do Next <a id="whatnext"></a>

 If you are using the Create Virtual Container Host wizard, the bridge network and the public network are the only networks that it is mandatory to configure.